shikhar-98/shikhar-98/README.md

 <b>About Me:</b>

 - 👨‍🎓 I am currently a final year CS student at <a href="https://pict.edu/">University of Petroleum and Energy Studies,Dehradun</a>
-- 💻 I have worked as a Software Developer intern at Finertia Pvt Ltd and Webisdom Pvt Ltd
+- 💻 I have done 2 internships as a Software Developer Intern at Finertia Pvt Ltd (as a Full Stack Android Developer) and Webisdom Pvt Ltd (as a Web Developer)
 - 👨‍💻 I am a Full Stack JAVA Developer(Spring MVC + REST API), Mobile App developer(Flutter).
 - 👨‍💻I have solved real time problems and got clear understanding <br>of concepts Data structures and Algorithms
 - 💼 I have implemented "Cement Analysis Tool" Mobile Application for <br> <a href="https://www.ncbindia.com/">National Council for Cement and Building Materials, Faridabad,Haryana</a>